 - What gets reviewed is the entire application before it goes to production and it is obviously not possible to apply the same criteria to all applications.
 A negotiation will happen for each project, which will drain all credibility from the process

 Instead, why not apply the same simple logic you use at home to the way you manage code quality?
 Fixing the leak means focusing on the “new” code, for example, code that was added or changed after the last release.
 Then things get much easier:

 - The Quality Gate can be run every day, and passing it is achievable.
 There are no surprises at release time.

 - It's pretty difficult for developers to push back on problems they introduced the previous day.
 Instead, they're generally happy to fix the problems while the code is still fresh.

 - There is a clear ownership of code quality

 - The criteria for go/no-go are consistent across applications, and are shared among teams.
 Indeed new code is new code, regardless of which application it is done in

 - The cost is insignificant because it is part of the development process

 As a bonus, the code that gets changed the most has the highest maintainability, and the code that doesn't get changed has the lowest, which makes a lot of sense.
 Because of the nature of software, and the fact that we keep making changes to it, the debt will naturally be reduced.
 Where it isn’t is where it doesn't need to be.

-- New Code is primarily detected based on SCM "blame" data starting from the first analysis within your New Code Period (formerly the "Leak Period"), with fallback mechanisms when needed.
+- New Code is primarily detected based on SCM "blame" data starting from the first analysis within your New Code Period, with fallback mechanisms when needed.
 See SCM integration for more details.